How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Alternatively, you can fax the LLC reinstatement forms to (512) 463-5709.
 If you apply for reinstatement over fax, you should include Form 807 (Secretary of State Payment Form) with your credit card details.

-Once you've met all of the requirements and filed all of the forms, you're almost done.
-Typically, when you send the forms to the Secretary of State, they get processed in about five to seven days.
-Then, it should be back to business as usual.
+Typically, after you send the reinstatement forms to the Secretary of State, they are processed in about five to seven business days.

 Here is a breakdown of the issues you may face when you reinstate a Texas LLC or other business entity.